rkuma183/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    OK is the expected response.

-0. Get the Linux version code:
+0. View the Linux version code referenced in a later command:

    <pre><strong>
    lsb_release -cs